jackkoppa/frontend-nanodegree-resume/README.md

     ```

-* compile, lint, & launch a livereloading server for the development build:
+* compile, lint, & launch a livereloading server (`localhost:8000`) for the development build:
     ```shell
     grunt serveDev
     ```

-* to compile, lint, & launch a livereloading server for the production build:
+* compile, lint, & launch a livereloading server (`localhost:8080`) for the production build:
     ```shell
     grunt serveProd
     ```